Anton Khudobin: Boston Bruins

 Nearing the 2011 NHL trade deadline, Khudobin was traded to the Boston Bruins on 28 February 2011 in exchange for Jeff Penner and Mikko Lehtonen.
 Khudobin was then assigned to the AHL's Providence Bruins.
 Khudobin played in 16 games for the Providence Bruins, posting a 9–4–1 record with a 2.40 goals-against average and a .920 save percentage.
 As a result of his strong season, he was called up as an emergency goalie for Boston during their 2011 Stanley Cup playoff run.
-He was included in the team's celebratory picture after Boston won in the Finals and was also awarded a Stanley Cup ring for his inclusion in the squad.
+He was included in the team's celebratory picture after Boston won in the 2011 Final and was also awarded a Stanley Cup ring for his inclusion in the squad.
 However, due to the fact that he did not play for Boston during the 2010–11 season, his name was not engraved on the Stanley Cup.

 On 1 July 2011, Khudobin signed a new two-year contract with the Bruins.
 While playing in Providence, Khudobin suffered an injured wrist during a game against the Bridgeport Sound Tigers and was unable to replace Tuukka Rask at the NHL level when he was injured in March.
 Khudobin needed nearly a month to recover and rejoined the AHL's line on 23 March for a game against the Manchester Monarchs.
 As Rask was expected to miss 4–6 weeks, Khudobin was immediately assigned to the Bruins' lineup.
 He played his first game with the Bruins that night on 5 April 2012, earning a win against the Ottawa Senators.

 He later served as backup to Tuukka Rask during the lockout-shortened 2012–13 season.